webdriverio/webdriverio/CONTRIBUTING.md

     The second command does two things:

+    * Cleans (possible) existing build artifacts via ```npm run clean```

+        If you have compiled the code this command will remove them as well as all dependencies of the subpackages.

     * Bootstraps sub-projects via ```npm run bootstrap```

         Many packages depend on each other, in order to properly set up the dependency tree you need to run the [Lerna Bootstrap](https://github.com/lerna/lerna#bootstrap) command to create all necessary links.
 As this project also does some other house keeping tasks, it is recommended to use the package bootstrap command.

     * Builds all subpackages via ```npm run build```

         As the last step you need to build all sub-packages in order to resolve the internal dependencies.
 WebdriverIO uses [TypeScript](https://www.typescriptlang.org/) as a compiler.
-We are currently transitioning to TypeScript so you will see a mixture of normal JS files and TypeScript files.

 * Run Tests to ensure that everything is set up correctly

     ```sh
+    # run the complete unit test suite
     $ npm run test

     # run test for a specific sub project (e.g. webdriver)